-The Chinese Pagoda in Paris
+The Paris Chinese Pagoda building

 The building was originally constructed as a standard mansion house in the French Louis Philippe style, however, it was purchased in 1925 by Ching Tsai Loo, who was a collector and dealer of Chinese and Asian antiques.